joanseg/The-Positioning-Manual/chapters/13-What-you-will-need-to-turn-your-specialization-decision-into-valuable-expertise.md

 ## Self-Directed Research

 Self-directed research is the second practical method for finding more ambitious client work.
 Well, not self-directed research *alone* (although I've witnessed at least one example of a client of mine merely *announcing* their research plan on LinkedIn and seeing that generate interest among clients).
-But self directed research *combined with sharing what you find with the right audience* is a practical method for finding more ambitious client work.
+Self directed research *combined with sharing what you find with the right audience* is a practical method for finding more ambitious client work.

 If you're anything like most software developers, you've done tons of self-directed research.
 It's simply been focused on acquiring new skills, or alternately, figuring out why something in the fast-changing world of software doesn't work the way it's supposed to.
 What if you expanded that well-honed ability to do research and directed some of it at climbing the ladder of expertise?
 What might that look like?